 The the road is Prosecco road is 60 km (37 miles).

 Cost: the taxi hire worked out at €150 for the 3 hour rental including guide.
 That broke down to €50 each in my case because there were three of us travelling.
 If I could do it again, with a bit more planning and better decision-making, I’d have taken an extra hour to fit in one more winery, so the cost would have been €200.

 Where to taste Prosecco: Col Vetoraz

-Update 2019: in case you didn’t see it above, I have other, smaller, less busy, more exclusive wineries to recommend for you.
+In case you didn’t see it above, I have other, smaller, less busy, more exclusive wineries to recommend for you.
 I’m keeping Col Vetoraz here because they will always have a special place in my heart, being the first Prosecco winery I visited, but they have expanded dramatically and the experience is no longer the same.
-If you want to find out more about the other Prosecco wineries I love, they’re on my Visit Prosecco Italy website here.
+If you want to find out more about the other Prosecco wineries I love, they’re on my Visit Prosecco Italy website.

 Due to my short time frame, indecision and late start, I only had time to visit one winery, but I was completely fine with that – because the guide on my food tour in Venice had given me the low-down on the best place to taste Prosecco in the region.
 And, yes, it was a DOCG winery: Col Vetorazz.